maroomartin/portfolio/manual.md

 Desert weather can change fast.
 Keep an eye on:

-- **Daytime heat:** Temps can exceed 100°F—carry extra water and sun protection
+- **Daytime heat:** Temps can exceed 100°F. Carry extra water and sun protection
 - **Cold nights:** Even summer nights can dip into the 40s
-- **Flash floods:** Check weather reports—dry washes can flood in minutes
+- **Flash floods:** Check weather reports as dry washes can flood in minutes
 - **Wind:** High winds can reduce visibility and increase dust inhalation

----

-Learning to read the desert is like learning a new language—at first, it seems foreign.
-But the more time you spend on the trail, the more you’ll understand what the terrain is telling you.

 ---